Furuta-Mototada/candidate-match/docs/MEMBER_VECTORS.md

 ### Algorithm Overview

 Uses bill clustering results to calculate member latent vectors for each cluster.
+The algorithm is implemented in `scripts/calculate_cluster_vectors.py`.

 #### 1. Data Preparation

-- Retrieve target bills from bill clustering results
+- Retrieve target bills from bill clustering results (`bill_cluster_assignments`)
-- Get member voting scores for each bill (from legislation_scores.json)
+- Get member voting scores for each bill (from `legislation_scores.json`)
+- Filter to only bills in the selected cluster

 #### 2. Voting Matrix Construction